GoogleCloudPlatform/community/tutorials/memorystore-oc/index.md

 This command might take a few minutes to complete.

-### Upload JSON object to GCS bucket
+### Upload JSON object to Cloud Storage bucket

-In this section, you will first create a GCS bucket and then upload the JSON file (person.json) for subsequent retrieval in the Java application below.
+In this section, you will first create a Cloud Storage bucket and then upload the JSON file (person.json) for subsequent retrieval in the Java application below.

 Run the following commands in Cloud Shell to create a bucket.
-Keep in mind that GCS bucket names have to be globally unique, so be sure to substitute ‘your-unique-bucket-name’ below with a unique name of your own.
+Keep in mind that Cloud Storage bucket names have to be globally unique, so be sure to substitute ‘your-unique-bucket-name’ below with a unique name of your own.

 ```bash
 $ export MYBUCKET=[your-unique-bucket-name]